 Architecture in Fort Wayne

-Fort Wayne, Indiana’s second-largest city, is one with unique and varied architecture for all interests.
+Fort Wayne, Indiana offers unique and varied architecture for all interests.

-We are home to historical treasures including a replica of our original Historic Fort Wayne and the Allen County Courthouse, recognized as a National Historic Landmark for its original murals and sculptures, scagliola faux marbling, unique tile floor designs and abundant stained glass.
+We are home to historical treasures, including a replica of our original Fort at Historic Fort Wayne, and the Allen County Courthouse, recognized as a National Historic Landmark for its original murals and sculptures, scagliola faux marbling, unique tile floor designs, and abundant stained glass.

-In Fort Wayne, you can find private homes designed by Frank Lloyd Wright, Michael Graves, Eero Saarinen and Louis Kahn.
-And two of our greatest jewels are on display: A secluded seminary campus designed by Eero Saarinen, and the only Louis Kahn designed theatre in the world!
+In Fort Wayne, you can find private homes designed by Frank Lloyd Wright, Michael Graves, and Eero Saarinen.
+And two of our greatest jewels are on display: A secluded seminary campus designed by Eero Saarinen, and the only Louis Kahn-designed theatre in the world!

 Tour the Facilities